🕵 The Cache Hit Paradox

 From the profiling tutorial, you have:

-- NSight Systems (
+- Nsight Systems (

-) - Analyze why kernels are slow - Memory efficiency metrics - Detect poor access patterns
+ncu) - Analyze why kernels are slow - Memory efficiency metrics - Detect poor access patterns

 Getting started